 Google faces federal regulators in biggest antitrust trial in decades

-Google will confront a threat to its dominant search engine beginning Tuesday when federal regulators launch an attempt to dismantle its internet empire in the biggest U.S. antitrust trial in a quarter century.
+Google is set to square off Tuesday with the U.S. government in the most important antitrust case in a quarter century, a trial that could weaken the internet giant's grip on the search market.

-The government alleges in it complaint that the search giant illegally pays billions of dollars to Apple, Samsung, LG and beyond to make google the default search engine on smartphones and computers, shutting out rivals like Microsoft Bing and DuckDuckGo.
+The Department of Justice alleges in its complaint that Google illegally pays billions of dollars to Apple, Samsung, LG and beyond to make Google the default search engine on smartphones and computers, shutting out rivals like Microsoft Bing and DuckDuckGo.
 The government also claims Google uses that dominance to charge advertisers higher prices and "favors advertising on its own platform and steers advertiser spending towards itself."

-Google denies any wrongdoing.
+Google, which is owned by Alphabet, has long denied that it has excessive control of search.

 Over the next 10 weeks, federal lawyers and state attorneys general will try to prove Google rigged the market in its favor by locking its search engine in as the default choice in a plethora of places and devices.
 U.S. District Judge Amit Mehta likely won't issue a ruling until early next year.
 If he decides Google broke the law, another trial will decide what steps should be taken to rein in the Mountain View, California-based company.

-Top executives at Google and its corporate parent Alphabet Inc., as well as those from other powerful technology companies are expected to testify.
+Top executives at Google and Alphabet, as well as those from other powerful technology companies are expected to testify.
 Among them is likely to be Alphabet CEO Sundar Pichai, who succeeded Google co-founder Larry Page four years ago.
 Court documents also suggest that Eddy Cue, a high ranking Apple executive, might be called to the stand.

 The Justice Department filed its antitrust lawsuit against Google nearly three years ago during the Trump administration, charging that the company has used its internet search dominance to gain an unfair advantage against competitors.
 Government lawyers allege that Google protects its franchise through a form of payola, shelling out billions of dollars annually to be the default search engine on the iPhone and on web browsers such as Apple's Safari and Mozilla's Firefox.